Fire-Wise Landscaping on a Budget

 Remove branches touching or overhanging the roof

-Limb up trees so lowest branches are 6-10 feet from the ground (or 1/3 of tree height, whichever is less)
+Limb up trees so lowest branches are 6 to 10 feet from the ground (or one-third of tree height, whichever is less)

 Cut back shrubs from windows